 (7) the expiration date, unless dispensed in a single unit or unit dose package that already has an expiration date;

-(8) auxiliary statements as required of the medication;
+(8) auxiliary information as required of the medication;

-(9) the name, address, telephone number of the dispensing pharmacy; and
+(9) the name, address, and telephone number of the dispensing pharmacy; and

 (10) the name or initials of the dispensing pharmacist.

-(b) For medication systems such as med paks and multi-paks when two or more solid oral dosage forms are packaged and dispensed together, labeling shall be in accordance with Paragraph (a) of this Rule and the label or package shall also have a physical description or identification of each medication contained in the package.
+(b) For medication systems in which two or more prescribed solid oral dosage forms are packaged and dispensed together, labeling shall be in accordance with Paragraph (a) of this Rule and the label or package shall also have a physical description or identification of each medication contained in the package.

-(d) Non-prescription medications shall have the manufacturer's label with the expiration date clearly visible, unless the container has been labeled by a pharmacist or a dispensing practitioner.
+(d) Non-prescription medications shall have the manufacturer's label with the expiration date visible, unless the container has been labeled by a licensed pharmacist or a dispensing practitioner in accordance with Paragraph (a) of this Rule.
 Non-prescription medications in the original manufacturer's container shall be labeled with at least the resident's name and the name shall not obstruct any of the information on the container.
 Facility staff may label or write the resident's name on the container.

-(e) Medications, prescription and non-prescription, shall not be transferred from one container to another except when prepared for administration to a resident.
+(e) Medications, prescription and non-prescription, shall not be transferred from one container to another except when prepared for a resident's leave of absence or administration to a resident.

 Temporary Adoption Eff.
 December 1, 1999;